 - Human inquisitiveness is unquenchable and the need and desire for advanced technologies is a positive characteristic of the human spirit.

-The Martin Naughton E3 Learning Foundry will facilitate an increase in the number of STEM students within Trinity by over one third in 10 years.
-The foundry will educate engineers and scientists for employment in existing and new technology sectors, equip them with the skills and attributes to lead in the creation of new businesses, and place Ireland in a leadership role globally for the quality of graduates in the STEM disciplines.
+The E3 initiative sets out to position Ireland at the forefront of research in Science, Technology, Engineering, and Mathematics (STEM).
+It will educate engineers and scientists for employment in existing and new technology sectors, equip them with the skills and attributes to lead in the creation of new businesses, and place Ireland in a leadership role globally for the quality of STEM graduates.